iptizer/ansible-dropbox/README.md

 4. Due to default setting unattended=false, playbook will stop and prompt a URL.
 Click it and press ENTER.

 That's it.

+## Misc

+* I wrote a [short blogpost](https://iptize.it/post/2018-08-19-ansible-role-ansible-dropbox/) surrounding this role.
+* Feel free to open Issues at all time!